Producer: Initial and Renewal Licenses

 Note: Each individual who solicits, negotiates, or accepts insurance business from the public must be licensed in that line of insurance, and if applicable, hold an appointment from an insurer.

-Resident individual applicants requesting a major line of authority are required to complete Maryland's pre-licensing education requirements and must pass the Maryland exam for the line(s) requested.
+Resident individual applicants requesting a major line of authority are required to pass the Maryland exam for the line(s) requested.

-To schedule your exmination, visit PROMETRIC at www.prometric.com/maryland/insurance or call 1-800-610-1174.
+To schedule your examination, visit PROMETRIC at www.prometric.com/maryland/insurance or call 1-800-610-1174.
 You can also download the License Information Bulletin from the PROMETRIC website.

 Add a Line of Authority: Individual producer licensees who took and passed an exam for a line of authority and wish to add this line to an existing active license should not apply for a new license.
 Review your current license in 2-3 business days after passing the exam to verify that the license has been updated.